Add multiple line events by route and measure

 <Null>

-Complete the following steps to add multiple line events by route and measure:
+Add multiple line events by route and measure workflow

 1. Open the map in ArcGIS Pro and zoom in to the location where you want to add the line events.